k98kurz/CRDTs/docs/mvmap.md

 # Multi-Value Map

-The Multi-Value Map (MVMap) is a CRDT that maintains a map of serializable keys to MVRegisters that maintain serializable values.
+The Multi-Value Map (`MVMap`) is a CRDT that maintains a map of serializable keys to MVRegisters that maintain serializable values.

-The MVMap is a composition of the Observed-Removed Set (ORSet) and MVRegisters.
+The `MVMap` is a composition of the Observed-Removed Set (`ORSet`) and `MVRegister`s.
+The `ORSet` tracks which map keys have been added and removed.
-The ORSet tracks which map keys have been added and removed.
-Each key has an assigned MVRegister for tracking the associated value(s).
+Each key has an assigned `MVRegister` for tracking the associated value(s).

 ## Usage

-To use the MVMap, import it from the crdts library as well as at least one class implementing the `DataWrapperProtocol` interface.
+To use the `MVMap`, import it from the crdts library as well as at least one class implementing the `DataWrapperProtocol` interface.
 For example:

 ```python